-New York City is developing a post-disaster housing protoype for residents who may lose their homes as the result of a catastrophic coastal storm.
-Through the Urban Post-Disaster Housing Prototype Program, the City hopes to create a multi-storey, multi-family interim housing solution that will work in urban areas across the country.
+New York City is developing a post-disaster housing prototype for residents who may lose their homes as the result of a catastrophic coastal storm.
+Through the Urban Post-Disaster Housing Prototype Program, the City is creating a multi-story, multi-family interim housing solution that will work in urban areas across the country.
+Interim housing is post-disaster housing.
+It is used after emergency sheltering, and before those affected by a disaster can move into housing they can sustain without post-disaster aid.

 Because of the city’s high population density and the desire to resettle as many residents as possible in their former neighborhoods, the Office of Emergency Management (OEM) and the Department of Design and Construction (DDC) are developing a new approach to interim housing that provides higher-density living spaces than the single-household homes or trailers typically used for post-disaster housing.